PLASMA/SERUM ROOM TEMPERATURE STABILIZATION SOLUTION

 The proteomic analysis in freeze-dried and frozen plasma samples from all 4 donors identified a total of 285 proteins distributed in 259 families.

 When compared, 32 proteins showed significant differences between freeze-dried and frozen samples (pWelch <0,05).
-These 32 proteins showed lower levels in frozen samples.
+These 32 proteins showed higher levels in freeze-dried samples.

 Apolipoprotein L1 | Complement C1q subcomponent subunit C |